-For the traveller who take our Maras and Moray tour the next stop will be the colonial town of Maras where you can appreciate panoramic views of the snow-peaked Andes across the valley and the fascinating Incan coats-of-arms that are still visible on the lintels of the front doors of the houses.
-Many Incan nobles who once lived in Cusco moved to Maras after the Conquest.
+Next stop on our Maras and Moray Tour will be the colonial town of Maras, where the Incan nobility relocated after the Spanish Conquest of Cusco.
+There are fascinating Incan coats-of-arms that are still visible on the lintels of the front doors of the houses.

-The next stop on our Moray Maras & Salt Mines tour will be the ancient Salt Mines of Salineras.
-These mines are made up of holes with an average size area of about 5 ms².
-The Incas mined salt at the same place.
-The Maras Salt Mines consist of 3000 wells that have been excavated on the side of the Sacred Valley.
-They are filled with water from a spring above.
-After a few days, the water evaporates and leaves behind a residue of salt.
-Join us on our Tour Maras Moray Salineras from Cusco and take wonderfull photos, learn about Incan agricultural techniques, and have fun!
+Finally, you will explore the ancient Salt Mines of Salineras.
+These mines are made up of holes with an average size area of about 5 square meters.
+These holes are filled with water and the evaporation of the water enables the salt to be harvested.
+5000 of these wells have been excavated on the hillsides of the Sacred Valley.
+Join us on our Half Day Tour to Maras Moray and the Salt Flats from Cusco and take wonderful photos, learn about Incan agricultural techniques, and have fun!

 Cusco Tourist Ticket is required to enter the tourist attractions of the Cusco area.
-(The exception to this is Machu Picchu which requires a separate ticket.
+(The exception to this is Machu Picchu which requires a separate entry ticket).

 You should bring along with you: